-The Bichon Frise size may be small, but he is tough as can be!
+The size of this breed may be small, but he is tough as can be!

-Sure, a Bichon Frise adult may grow up to only be 9.5 to 11.5 inches and weigh about 12 to 18 pounds, but don’t let his miniature stature fool you.
+Sure, an adult may grow up to only be 9.5 to 11.5 inches and weighs about 12 to 18 pounds, but don’t let his miniature stature fool you.

-The Bichon Frise full grown compensates for his tiny size with his big personality!
+The full grown Bichon compensates for his tiny size with his big personality!